-DISORDERS OF THE CORPUS CALLOSUM AWARENESS DAY 2016
+WORLD DISORDERS OF THE CORPUS CALLOSUM AWARENESS DAY

-July 2 marks the midway point of the year – the point when the two parts of the year are connected — just like the corpus callosum connects the two halves of the brain.
-It’s at this special moment in the year that we celebrate Disorders of the Corpus Callosum (DCC) Awareness Day.
+Like a bridge, the corpus callosum connects the two halves of the brain.
+July 2 marks the midway point of the year – the point when the two parts of the year are connected — just like the corpus callosum bridges the two halves of the brain.
+It’s at this special moment in the year that we celebrate World Disorders of the Corpus Callosum (DCC) Awareness Day.

 This day is to recognize the individuals living with disorders of the corpus callosum and to celebrate the families, friends and caregivers who live with and support them.
 It’s a great day to spread awareness about the important role the corpus callosum plays within our brains, as well as the challenges people face if they do not have a fully functioning corpus callosum (or maybe don’t have one at all).